Welcome to Inara!

 3. Fundamental Concepts – foundational understandings of important concepts such as “evidence”, “knowledge”, “human being”, “reason”, “science”, “world”, etc.

-The Inara Foundations course aims to recalibrate our Fundamental Concepts and open a window to what the human being and the world look like through a functional mental framework rooted in the Quran.
-At Inara we believe it is possible to recalibrate our worldview in a simple, intuitive way, without using long philosophical words and intellectual gymnastics, by using a handful of Quranic words, as unpacked for us by the luminaries of the Islamic tradition.
+The Inara Foundations course aims to recalibrate our Fundamental Concepts and Mental Habits by opening a window to what the human being and the world look like through a functional mental framework rooted in the Quran.
+At Inara we believe this is possible in a simple, intuitive way, without using long philosophical words and intellectual gymnastics.
+All that is needed is the power of language – in particular, a handful of Quranic words, as unpacked for us by the luminaries of the Islamic tradition.

 By the end of this program, participants will, insha Allah, have opened a door in their minds to see things anew (starting with developing a single mental bucket); enlightened, not by the framework of 18th-century Europeans embedded in us subtly through our education, but instead by the light of revelation and its beautiful and robust intellectual tradition.